-- CONCRETE FLOORS: The above instructions assume that the heater is being assembled on a heat sensitive floor such as timber or particle board.
+CONCRETE FLOORS: The above instructions assume that the heater is being assembled on a heat sensitive floor such as timber or particle board.
 Where the floor is not heat sensitive (e.g. concrete), the insulating floor protector may be omitted.
 However, if heat sensitive floor coverings are fitted it will be necessary to keep them at a safe distance.
 The most practical way to do this is to fix tiles to the floor where the floor protector would normally be.
 This will make the top of the protector approximately flush with the floor covering, so a larger floor protector will be needed.
-It must extend out to 500 mm from the face of the fireplace surround, but the 935 mm width will be sufficient. - EXTERNAL INSTALLATIONS: In the case where the enclosure is to be erected outside the house, the shielding and flue installation details above will still apply.
-It is important to remember that the aperture in the wall of the house will need to be sufficiently high to permit the installation of heat resistant panelling in front of the heater to at least 1307 mm above the bottom of the shielding box rails.
+It must extend out to 453 mm from the face of the front cladding material, with a minimum width of 965 mm (but see paragraph 6).

+EXTERNAL INSTALLATIONS: In the case where the enclosure is to be erected outside the house, the shielding and flue installation details above will still apply.
+It is important to remember that the aperture in the wall of the house will need to be sufficiently high to permit the installation of heat resistant panelling in front of the heater to at least 1290 mm above the bottom of the shielding box rails.
 Suitable foundations will be required to support the weight of the enclosure and the heater and weatherproofing of the entire assembly will be necessary.